-a.
-For most emissions certificates traded in an active market, no amortisation will be required because the condition of the asset does not change over time, and therefore the residual value will be the same as cost.
-As a result, the depreciable amount will be zero.
+Insiahts 3.3.165.20 For most emissions certificates traded in an active market, no amortisation will be required because the condition of the asset does not change over time, and therefore the residual value will be the same as cost.
+As a result, the depreciable amount will be nil.